hdpoorna/q-learning/Bellman/README.md

 ```
 python test.py
 ```
-The above commands will load the trained default Q-table and play 1 game.
+The above commands will do the following.
+- Load the trained default Q-table.
+- Play 1 game and visualize.
+- Save the video as a `gif` to `results/{QTABLE_ID}`

 ### Notes
 - [test_env.py](helpers/test_env.py) can be used to initially explore the environment.